ezakhar/help/en/basics/analyse-detailed-activity.md

 ### Decoupling and efficiency factor {#decoupling}

 Decoupling is an ability of the heart rate to increase during the activity even if the power and pace remain at the same level.
-An aerobically trained athlete will have the minimum increase.
+An aerobically trained athlete will have the minimum increase of the heart rate.

 The decoupling value is reflected by the change in the value of the indicator "Pace:HR" or "Power:HR" for 1 and 2 half of the activity in percents.
-The indicator"Pace:HR" and "Power:HR" is called **efficiency factor**.
+The indicator "Pace:HR" and "Power:HR" is called **efficiency factor**.

 Joe Friel in the The Triathlete's Training Bible gives the following assessment criterion of the decoupling value:
-_"If the change of the value of the indicator "pace by HR" \(or "power by HR"\) is less than 5%, then the exercise is considered as "correlated".
+_"If change of the value of the indicator "pace by HR" \(or "power by HR"\) is less than 5%, then the exercise is considered as "correlated".
 In this case physical training with a view to the aerobic threshold for a race of a given duration ... can be considered to be fully completed"._

 In Staminity calculation of the efficiency factor, as well as of the decoupling, can be performed both for a whole activity, and for the selected interval.